iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 4 reviews"/>
 </p>

+> It's good to help.
+The only problem I have found is that when charging my phone on a Pixel Stand it will not get above 80 percent as both the app and wireless charging cause the phone to get warm.<br> :date: __2020-12-26 21:44:09__

+> I like contributing but would like more options e.g I'd like it to only work on WiFi and I'd like the app to automatically start and work when I plug in my phone to charge....sort of download set and forget.<br> :date: __2020-12-26 17:36:43__

+> Works fine on my phone, drains my wife's Samsung faster than the charger can keep up<br> :date: __2020-12-22 08:05:18__

+> Great to help research while asleep<br> :date: __2020-12-21 18:24:22__

 > Really great cause.
 I would encourage everyone to use this app, it works very well too and is lightweight on data if that's a concern.
 No ads at all.
 Would be 5 stars if I could login and keep my progress/contributions across devices.<br> :date: __2020-12-19 00:21:24__